|

 on, and we ended up over flying the airport to get oriented

+better.
 I entered the pattern for a left downwind

 landing on runway 26.
 I had a pretty bad approach, so decided to